Signed in as:

 A Healer at Heart, Bridging Borders Through Compassion and Care

-Dr. Lyle Gross is an internationally recognized expert in Physical Medicine and Rehabilitation and currently serves as an Adjunct Professor at the University of British Columbia (UBC) in Vancouver, Canada.
+Dr. Gross is an internationally recognized expert in Physical Medicine and Rehabilitation and currently serves as an Adjunct Professor at the University of British Columbia (UBC) in Vancouver, Canada.
 A native of Edmonton, Alberta, he completed his medical degree at the University of Calgary and specialist training at the University of British Columbia and the University of Washington.

 Dr. Gross has held senior clinical and academic roles at institutions including the Mayo Clinic, where he was honored for excellence in teaching, and the University of Otago in New Zealand.
 Throughout his career, he has pioneered rehabilitation programs addressing chronic pain, disability, and complex trauma in Canada and globally, including projects across the U.S., Europe, Africa, and Asia.